 The top 20 most popular initial commit messages

-After running the above query, I looked through the first couple hundred results manually and picked out the ones that seemed related to initial commits - this of course, was not a science.
-Here are the top 20 commit messages ranked by frequency of use:
+After running the above query, I simply picked out the top 20 results in the ranking.
+Here are the top 20 commit messages ranked by frequency of occurrence in the dataset:

 |Commit Message||Count||% to Total|

 |initial commit to add default .gitignore and .gitattribute files.||2967||<1|

 These top 20 initial commits messages combined for a total of 2,285,725 commits.

 From the results, we can see that

 initial commit is by far the most popular message used, representing 86% of the sample.
 The second most popular message is

 first commit, representing 7%.
 The third ranked message is